Why Preventive Healthcare is Important for Cats

-The American Animal Hospital Association and the American Veterinary Medical Association have paired up to develop preventive feline healthcare guidelines to help veterinarians and cat owners keep cats healthy and happy.
+The American Animal Hospital Association (AAHA) and the American Veterinary Medical Association (AVMA) have paired up to develop The Feline Preventive Healthcare Guidelines to help veterinarians and cat owners keep cats healthy and happy.
 All medical professionals are increasing their reliance on scientifically grounded clinical guidelines such as these to improve patient health, quality of care, and quality of life.
 Veterinarians recognize the usefulness of these guidelines in elevating the standard of care they can provide to their feline patients.

-We know that most cats do not receive the level of veterinary care that they need and deserve, mostly because they don’t visit their veterinarian frequently enough.
-These cats are missing out on regular wellness care, and their owners aren’t taking advantage of professional health guidance from their veterinarians, both of which can help extend cats’ lives.
+We know that most cats do not receive the level of veterinary care that they need and deserve, mostly because they do not visit their veterinarian frequently enough.
+These cats are missing out on regular wellness care, and in turn, their owners are not taking advantage of professional health guidance from their veterinarians, which can help extend cats’ lives.

 What benefits will my cat and I gain from these guidelines?

 Preventive care and early intervention in diseases provide well-established and well-accepted benefits in human medicine and human dentistry.
-Now that cats are living longer, they too are developing age-related illnesses and issues, such as osteoarthritis, hyperthyroidism, and cancer.
+Now that cats are living longer, they too are developing age-related illnesses and issues, such as osteoarthritis, kidney disease, diabetes, hyperthyroidism, and cancer.
 Your veterinarian plays an essential role in maintaining your cat’s health and wellness.
-Part of his or her goal is to help cat owners understand the importance of preventing diseases or at least catching them early, when they are more manageable.
-The guidelines provide a coherent and straightforward plan that promotes prevention and early intervention and can ultimately help cats live longer and healthier lives.
+Part of his or her goal is to help cat owners understand the importance of preventing diseases or at least catching them early when they are more manageable.
+The guidelines provide a coherent and straightforward plan that promotes prevention and early intervention which can ultimately help cats live longer and healthier lives.

 What are the details of the preventive healthcare guidelines that apply to my cat?